 Due to the renormalisability of quantum electrodynamics one can introduce the kinetic counter-term with the appropriate normalisation, of course.
 Nevertheless, we conclude that the involvement of sources for conserved currents allows us to analyse the scales in quantum loops.

 The similar procedure is described in Section \ref{sec-2} in the case of conserved stress-energy tensor to find a relevant cut-off in a non-renormalisable effective theory of matter interacting with metrics.
 The analysis in Section \ref{sec-2} is used in Section \ref{sec-3} to modify relations (\ref{naiv-1})--(\ref{naiv-4}).
+In Section \ref{sec-4} we argue for origin of cut-off in the quantum gravity with charge unified with charges of all interactions.
 Results are summarised in Conclusion.